mdasiff/laravel-dashboard/README.md

     ```bash
     php artisan migrate

+6. **Set Up the Test Database*
+Create a seperate test database with name `laravel_test_database` so that main db could not be tempered while running unit test.
+I already configured it into `.env.testing`.

 ## Install Xdebug
 Ensure Xdebug is installed and configured for generating code coverage reports.
 See how you can Install Xdebug seamlessly: https://youtu.be/Mr1s6-YfxQQ